mcw-rcc/mcw-rcc.github.io/docs/storage/rcc-storage.md

 Scratch space is intended for data that is read/written during jobs running on the cluster.
 It is located on all compute nodes at `/scratch`.
 Every group has a directory at `/scratch/g/pi_netid` with quota limit 5TiB.
 Scratch space may be increased by request with justification.

-!!! tip "Do you need more scratch storage?"
-    Scratch storage may be increased beyond the 5TiB limit.
-To increase scratch storage, send an email to {{ support_email }} with the amount and justification.

 ### Local Scratch

 **Quota**: No quota, limited to size of disk (440GiB)